iomesh/docs/docs/volume-operations/create-pv.md

 To create a PV, you should first create a PVC.
 Once done, IOMesh will sense the creation of this PVC and automatically create a new PV based on the `spec` in it, binding them together.
 Then the pair of PV and PVC will be ready to use.

+Acccess mode 说明

 **Prerequisite**

 Ensure that there is already a StorageClass available for use.

 **Procedure**
-1. Create a PVC `iomesh-example-pvc`.
-Configure accessmode and storage.
+1. Create a YAML config `pvc.yaml`.
+Configure access mode and storage.

     ```yaml
     apiVersion: v1